-Ms. Mosleh received a Masters in Developmental Psychology at Wilfrid Laurier University in 2011.
-As a psychometrist for the Communication, Learning and Behaviour Team, her role includes the psychological assessment of children and adolescents with ASDs, learning, and intellectual disabilities.
-Her experience also includes the administration of cognitive assessments with infants and toddlers at high risk for ASDs.
+Ms. Mosleh received a Master of Arts in Developmental Psychology at Wilfrid Laurier University in 2011.
+As a psychometrist for the Communication, Learning and Behaviour Team, her role includes the psychological assessment of children and adolescents with ASD, learning, and intellectual disabilities.
+Her experience also includes the administration of cognitive assessments with infants and toddlers at high risk for ASD.